Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 ![Image of a terminal](https://github.com/Shenavar/pics/blob/master/2.jpg)

 3. Press *enter*.
-Then you would be asked to enetr your password.
-After inserting your password, and pressing enetr again, you would see the following message
+Then you would be asked to enter your password.
+After inserting your password, and pressing enter again, you would see the following message

   > In order to continue the installation process, please review the license agreement.